-The JBeauty Collection’s La Vie Précieuse is an innovative anti-aging skincare line that’s all about hydration.
+Looking for a splurge-worthy luxury Japanese skincare line?
+You’ll want to zone in on Japanese beauty brand La Vie Précieuse, an innovative anti-aging skincare line that’s all about hydration.
 Hydration is the key to virtually every skin problem you will face—dark spots, sagging, wrinkles, and dullness.
 As we age, our skin’s ability to retain hydration diminishes.
 La Vie Précieuse focuses on replenishing your skin with super-hydrating ingredients.

 And one of the key hydrating ingredients seems to be getting a lot of attention these days — Proteoglycan.
 While Proteoglycans are similar to hyaluronic acid—which we’ve all heard about—it retains even more moisture in your skin.
 Hyaluronic acid is a popular skincare ingredient due to its ability to attract and hold almost 1,000 times its weight in moisture.
 But wait till you hear this.
 Proteoglycan retains 1.3 times more water than hyaluronic acid!
 It’s basically the new superstar in hydration everyone who cares about their skin should check out.